erhant/tools/README.md

 - **Circle of Fifths:** An interactive circle of fifths visualizer _todo_
 - **Fretboard:** An interactive fretboard visualizer _todo_

-Generated notes are written both in text, as well as on a clef of your choice!
+Generated notes are written both in text, as well as on a stave!
 [Vexflow](https://www.vexflow.com/) is used for this.
+See its [tutorial](https://github.com/0xfe/vexflow/wiki/Tutorial).